konfirm/node-checksum/README.md

 });
 ```

-#### Mimicing the "default" import
+#### Mimicking the "default" import

-Whilst not advocating this style, it may be beneficial to at least be aware of it.
-If for some reason the "default" is needed, Typescript allows for this syntax
+We are not advocating this style, though it may be beneficial to at least be aware of it.
+If, for some reason, the "default" is needed, TypeScript allows for this syntax.

 ```ts
 import * as Checksum from '@konfirm/checksum';